Pathoschild/smapi-mod-dump/source/~Achtuur/HoverLabels/readme.md

 * disable label during events?
 * labels with a duration that is longer than a day should show date

+## 2.0.0
+* New/Changed
+    * Reworked how labels are drawn, pretty much breaks all existing labels using the API
+    * New types of labels:
+        * Item label (item icon with optional text)
+        * Inventory label (items in a grid to show an inventory)
+    * Added a lot more text to the I18n file so it can be translated

+## 1.2.2
+* New/Changed
+  * add more i18n stuff to labels

+## 1.2.1
+* Fixes
+    * Fix warning message in console

+## 1.2.0

+Updated to support Stardew Valley 1.6

+* New/Changed
+  * Crop label no longer shows number of harvestables

 ## 1.1.2
 * New/Changed